danielmrk/hospital_process_automation/README.md

 1. simulator_main.py
 2. planner.py
 3. instanceSpawner.py

-The patientsDB Database can be established executing the database_calender.py.
+4. database_patients.py

-The resources_calender database can be established using the database_calender.py.
+A patientsDB Database can be established executing the database_calender.py.
+In this Da

 In patientsDB every Patient is stored with an individual ID, admissionDate, patientType, totalTime and processFinished variable.
 The resources_calender.db has a row for every minute of a year.
 In addition for every minute of the year there are the resources which are available depending on the day of the week and time (resources depend on day and working time).